The precise regularity of the Lyapunov exponent for $C^2$ Cos-type quasiperiodic Schr\"odinger cocycles with large couplings: Introduction

-In the last twenty years, a large amount of paper was delicated to study the regularity of Lyapunov exponent for quasi-periodic Schr\"odinger operators.
-Eventually, they found that the regularity of LE depends sensitively on the arithmetic property of frequency and the regularity of the potential.
+In the past twenty years, a large number of papers have been dedicated to studying the regularity of the Lyapunov exponent for quasiperiodic Schr\"odinger cocycles.
+Both the results and their proofs depend heavily on the vanishing/nonvanishing of the Lyapunov exponent (LE).
+In the positive LE regime, the main method is the Large Deviation Theorem (LDT) and the Avalanche Principal (AP), based on which various H\"older continuity results of the LE were obtained \cite{bourgain1,goldsteinschlag,goldsteinschlag2,Han-Zhang,LWY,schlag,wz1,YZ}.
+In the zero LE regime, the method is the Quantitative Almost Reducibility Theorem (QART), see \cite{amor,aj,ccyz,gyzh,LYZZ,Puig06}.
+Later, it was known that both the LDT and QART depend sensitively on the arithmetic property of frequency and the regularity of the potential.

-For rational frequency or generic irrational frequency (extremely Liouvillean), LE is not H\"older continuous \cite{aj}.